jerrodmpackard/PackardJMiniChallengeFiveToSeven-Endpoints/README.md

 January 10, 2024
 Mini Challenge Five to Seven - Endpoints
 Created a web api with four endpoints; one that outputs a mad libs story based upon user inputs, one that tells the user if their input is an odd or even number, one that reverses a string of integers, and another that reverses a string of alphanumeric characters.
-Peer review:
+Peer review: Alexander Soria
-Peer review comments:
+Peer review comments: The programs all work, being able to produce an error if a string is inputted when an integer is needed.
+It's very nice that all the services and classes are in their own separate folders for each Service.
+Overall, a very good execution of the program.

 Psuedo Code:
 MadLib: